-- 1.1 This Affordable Housing Statement has been prepared by Pegasus Group on behalf of Dorchester Group ("the Applicant"). - 1.2 The Statement is in support of a full planning application for the erection of 43 dwellings at Dorchester Phase 6 of the Heyford Park development ("the application site") on land at the Former RAF Upper Heyford airbase, Upper Heyford, Oxfordshire.
-The proposal will involve the demolition of Buildings 485 and 488. - 1.3 National planning guidance advocates sustainable, inclusive and mixed communities.
-When planning for new housing Local Planning Authorities (LPAs) should plan for a range of house sizes, types and tenures. - 1.4 Where there is an identified need for affordable housing LPAs should set policies for meeting this need on site, subject obviously to viability and other considerations.
+- 1.1 This Affordable Housing Statement has been prepared by Pegasus Group on behalf of Bovis Homes ("the Applicant"). - 1.2 The Statement is intended to support a Reserved Matters application for the erection of 44 dwellings at Phases B6 and the re-plan area of B2B of the Heyford Park development ("the Application Site") on land at the Former RAF Upper Heyford airbase, Upper Heyford, Oxfordshire. - 1.3 The Reserved Matters submission is submitted pursuant to outline planning permission ref.
+10/01642/OUT.
+The application represents the provision of 44 dwellings with associated parking, access road and landscaping.
+The proposed dwellings form part of the 1,075 dwellings approved (including 762 new dwellings) at Heyford Park. - 1.4 National planning guidance advocates sustainable, inclusive and mixed communities.
+When planning for new housing Local Planning Authorities (LPAs) should plan for a range of house sizes, types and tenures. - 1.5 Where there is an identified need for affordable housing LPAs should set policies for meeting this need on site, subject obviously to viability and other considerations.